 At the same time, you’ll get an early warning if critical systems need maintenance or are beginning to fail.
 Building automation can also play a role in residential property security.
 “You may be able to remotely monitor and record service entrances, log when access to certain areas has occurred, and ensure public walking areas are well-lit at dusk,” says Johan Ram, automation manager at Casinot.
 “Not only will this improve the security of your property, but your residents will also appreciate it.”

-One way that some property managers are improving services is through the use of innovative resident relations solutions.
+One way that some property managers and other multifamily professionals are improving services is through the use of innovative resident relations solutions.
 These can include social media and other forms of property marketing outreach, the use of automation for customer service tasks (like tenant screening or rent payments), or live chat options that give residents direct access to staff on-demand.

 Resident relations solutions are key to streamlining communication between property managers and their residents.
 It is also important to understand that information flows both ways.
 Property managers need to be able to hear from their residents, while residents need a reliable way to receive communications from property managers.

 Through the use of multi-stream communication platforms, property managers can communicate with residents based on their preference.
 Plus, by leveraging the power of social media, property management teams can improve outreach while keeping a finger on the pulse of the multifamily real estate they manage.

 One challenge that property managers have been facing forever is how to offer better security at their properties.
 What is unique in today’s world is that we have both the technology available to offer innovative solutions as well as an emergent problem that demands those solutions.
 The problem: more residents are demanding that property managers find a way to help secure packages and other important shipments that are being delivered to them at the property.